Gentle Object Retraction in Dense Clutter Using Multimodal Force Sensing and Imitation Learning: Data Collection

 \subsection{Task Setup}

 The task involves starting at a home position in front of the cabinet shelf with a goal of gently navigating through the cluttered environment to acquire a target object and bring it out of the shelf.
 Successful completion of the task requires locating the correct target object (the only red object in the scene), retracting it to the home position, and dropping it into the region outlined in black (visible beneath the suction cup in the foreground of \cref{fig:SceneSetup}c,d).
 We require that the task is completed within 120 seconds.
+Since we use a sampling rate of $f_s = 10\,Hz$, timeout failures will result in an episode length that contains $\approx1,200$ action steps, whereas successful trials will fall into a distribution of shorter episodes.

 This task fundamentally requires embracing contacts as there is almost never a contact-free path to the target object, yet the constrained nature of the environment means that objects are likely to impede robot motion, which can cause damage to the environment or the robot if the non-prehensile pushing maneuvers are not performed carefully.
 To ensure safe behaviors, we require that interactions limit the momentum transfer to the environment.
 In other words, motions cannot surpass an excessive net force impulse, $I_{net}$